laurentperrinet/laurentperrinet.github.io/content/publication/simoncini-12-coding/index.md

 ---
-title: 'Measuring speed of moving textures: Different pooling of motion information for human ocular following and perception.'
-authors:
-- Claudio Simoncini
-- Laurent U Perrinet
-- Anna Montagnini
-- Pascal Mamassian
-- Guillaume S Masson
-date: '2012-01-01'
-publishDate: '2024-08-06T07:35:49.528165Z'
-publication_types:
-- paper-conference
-publication: '*Front.
-Neurosci.
-Conference Abstract: Neural Coding, Decision-Making and Integration in Time*'
-doi: 10.3389/conf.fnins.2012.86.00016
-abstract: "To measure speed and direction of moving objects, the cortical motion system pools information across different spatiotemporal channels.
+abstract: 'To measure speed and direction of moving objects, the cortical motion system pools information across different spatiotemporal channels.
 One yet unsolved question is to understand how the brain pools this information and whether this pooling is generic or adaptive at the behavioral contexts.
 Here, we investigate in humans this integration process for two different tasks: psychophysical speed discrimination and ocular following eye movements, which are a probe of early motion detection and integration (Masson & Perrinet, 2011).
-For both tasks, we used short presentations of ``moving textures'' stimuli (Schrater et al., 2000) in which the width of the spatial frequency distribution (Bsf) was varied.
+For both tasks, we used short presentations of ``moving textures'''' stimuli (Schrater et al., 2000) in which the width of the spatial frequency distribution (Bsf) was varied.
 We found that larger Bsf elicited stronger initial eye velocity during the open-loop part of tracking responses.
 Moreover, richer stimuli resulted in more accurate and reliable motor responses.
 By contrast,